 To ensure a smooth and safe maneuvering of a ship in port, these things must be taken into account.

-- Environmental conditions – the effects of the forces acting on ships such as wind, current, tides, surges from passing vessels, waves, swell, seiche and ice.
+- Environmental conditions – the effects of the forces acting on ships such as wind, current, tides, surges from passing vessels, waves, swell, seiche, and ice.

 - Vessel characteristics – the size, shape, weight, and design construction of the vessel being moored will determine the type and number of lines.
-The vessel’s draft, freeboard, and center of gravity must also be taken into account, including their changes during cargo loading or unloading operation.
+The vessel’s draft, freeboard, and center of gravity must also be taken into account, including their changes during cargo loading or unloading operations.

 - Terminal characteristics – considering the type of fenders, bollards, and other mooring equipment as well as the condition of the pier, range of tide, and seabed.